 May, Oh My!
 How rich and luxuriant you are.
 I want to bathe in your greenness, shower beneath your blossom and dream in your flowery meadows.

+If you’ve not already caught on, May is by far my favourite month.
+The earth is almost vibrating with pent-up energy and all around us life feels new, vital and full of hope.
 May is the first month when we might comfortably spend whole days outside, either gardening, relaxing, walking in the countryside or visiting open gardens.
 Extreme fluctuations in temperature are still to be expected - frosts are still possible, as are daytime temperatures above 20ºC - so patience is required lest tender plants are set back or killed outright by cold.
-Many gardeners suffered losses over the long, cold winter and will be eager to fill empty spaces: don’t be in too much haste to plant out tender perennials or summer bedding unless you can be completely confident of the forecast.
+This year, many gardeners have suffered losses due to the mild, wet winter and early spring, but don't be in too much haste to fill gaps, as you'll be amazed how quickly they disappear as the month progresses - hopefully not beneath a carpet of weeds!

 May at a Glance